alexgeraldo/aw-project/back-end/backend-services/authentication-service.md

 ## Description

-This service is responsible for user authentication and safety tokens validation, aswell as validating tokens for other services.
+This service is responsible for user authentication and safety tokens validation, as well as validating tokens for other services.

 ## Resources